xlladdins/xll/docs/Excel4Macros/MAIL.NEXT.LETTER.md

 **Remarks**

-Returns \#VALUE! on error, and \#N/A if there are no more letters in the In Tray to open.
+Returns \#VALUE\! on error, and \#N/A if there are no more letters in the In Tray to open.

 **Related Functions**